zharlykassym/zharlykassym.github.io/_pages/about.md

 Along with my enthusiasm for Android development, I am deeply interested in Artificial Intelligence, its integration with software, and exploring the intersection of technology and creativity.
 I believe that innovation in these areas will transform the way we live and work.

 Outside of programming, I enjoy diving into books, improving my English, and writing expressively to share ideas and experiences.
-I also run a Telegram channel where I post interesting language insights and learning resources.
+I also run a [Telegram channel](https://t.me/paperlog) where I post interesting insights and learning resources.
+Stay tuned and let's work and find the best practices together!